Champii/go-dht/README.md

 # Todo

+- Little sleep on republish and little range in timer
 - Fix bug with store that does not work well when not enough nodes
 - Performances (better algo)
 - Avoid value change rewrite